 CAVY COMPANIONS is a no-kill refuge for unadoptable guinea pigs.

-Its secondary aim is to educate people on the proper care of guinea
+Its secondary aim is to educate people on the proper care of guinea pigs.

-pig who is older than 5 years, or has a handicap, she/he may be taken in depending upon available space.
+Adoptable guinea pigs are no longer taken in.
+If you have a guinea pig who is older than 5 years, or has a handicap, she/he may be taken in depending upon available space.

 WHERE TO ADOPT GUINEA PIGS

 Seattle Animal Shelter, 2061 - 15th Ave.
 W. Seattle, WA - 206-386-7387